 What It's Like to Experience Alzheimer's: A Virtual Dementia Tour

 Alzheimer's Disease is a particular form of dementia that steals more than just the memory of the person it takes over.
-It changes the way families interact with one another, and it takes away a person's independence in the cruelest of manners.
-There is nothing that can be done to stop it once it starts.
+It changes the way families interact with one another and it takes away a person's independence in the cruelest of manners.
+Unfortunately, there is nothing that can be done to stop it once it starts.
 It slowly destroys the brain cells until it eventually causes death.
 Though advancements have been made in treatment options and preventative measures, no cure has been found.

-Most of us know someone who has dealt with the disease either directly as a caregiver or indirectly watching someone else take care of an Alzheimer's patient.
+Most of us have dealt with the disease personally, either directly as a caregiver or indirectly watching someone else take care of an Alzheimer's patient.
 If neither of those scenarios fit, we know someone else who has had to deal with the awful reality of it somehow.
 But do we fully understand it?
-Many of us think we do.
-Even so, our understanding of it is limited.
+Many of us think we do, though our understanding of it is limited.

-What if we could experience dementia firsthand?
-Would that make us more compassionate, more understanding, more patient, and less irritable when dealing with someone suffering from the disease?
-Probably so.
-Still, most of us will never have much of an inkling of what it is like inside the mind of an Alzheimer's patient.
+What if you could experience dementia firsthand?
+Would that make you more compassionate, more understanding, more patient, and less irritable when dealing with someone suffering from the disease?
+Most of us will never have much of an inkling of what it is like inside the mind of an Alzheimer's patient.
 Even after learning more about it, our understanding is limited.
 However, there is something everyone can do to grasp the reality an Alzheimer's patient is dealing with more effectively.
 Take a virtual dementia tour.
 It will change your perspective.